auremoser/mozsci/log/worklog.md

 * booked stay in Buenos Aires
 * emailed harlo about encryption training
 * posted richard's blog, tweeted about it twice
+* emailed jason about blog

+* checkin with anelda
+* checkin about paris events for amel

 * work on encryption outline:https://public.etherpad-mozilla.org/p/mofo-secu